RailsEventStore/rails_event_store/railseventstore.org/source/docs/request_metadata.html.md

 # Logging request metadata

-In Rails environment, every event is enhanced with the request metadata provided by `rack` server.
+In Rails environment, every event is enhanced with the request metadata provided by `rack` server as long as you configure your event store instance in `config.event_store`.
 This can help with debugging and building an audit log from events for the future use.

+## Setup

+In order to enhance your events with metadata, you need to setup your client as described in [Installation](/docs/install).

 ## Defaults